CallistoLabsNYC/samsa/README.md

 ### ConsumerGroup
 Coordinate a group of 4 consumers.
 This one is throttled to see the group rebalancing.

+### TLS
+We have a replica of the Producer and Consumer examples that utilize the TLS support.
+You will need a Cluster running with TLS enabled and the correct certificates in this codebase.

 1. Run `cargo run --example consumer_group`
 1. Visit http://localhost:8080/groups/Squad to see the lone member.